Link to PDF version of Opinion and Judgement

 On December 2, 2007, Boris Goldstein swore in an affidavit filed with the Supreme Court of New York that Nefco owns 100% of NSI and Veselkov and Boureiko are not officers, directors, or shareholders of NSI.
 Plaintiff’s Ex.
 255.

-Speckin concluded Fisher’s signature on the copy of the Resolution of the Board of Directors that retained Sterik & Zeltser was copied from her signature on her October 25, 2007 affidavit.
-Speckin also concluded Boris Goldstein’s signatures on the Nefco Resolution of the Sole Shareholder (BG64) and the Resolution of Board of Directors of NSI that Authorized NY Lawsuit were identical.
+Speckin concluded Fisher’s signature on the copy of the Resolution of the Board of Directors that retained Sterik & Zeltser was copied from her signature on her October 25, 2007, affidavit.
+Speckin also concluded Boris Goldstein’s signatures on the Nefco Resolution of the Sole Shareholder (BG64) and the Resolution of the Board of Directors of NSI that Authorized NY Lawsuit were identical.

 MOTION TO STRIKE SPECKIN’S TESTIMONY Applicable Law

 Federal Rule of Evidence 702 allows testimony of a witness qualified as an expert by knowledge, skill, experience, training, or education if scientific, technical, or other specialized knowledge testimony will assist the trier of fact to understand the evidence or determine a fact in issue.
-The expert witness may proffer fact and opinion testimony if: (1) the testimony is based upon sufficient facts or data; (2) the testimony is the product of reliable principles and methods; and (3) the witness has applied the principles and methods reliably to the facts of the case.
+The expert witness may proffer fact and opinion testimony if: (1) the testimony is based upon sufficient facts or data; (2) the testimony is the product of reliable principles and methods, and (3) the witness has applied the principles and methods reliably to the facts of the case.
 FED.
 R. EVID.
 702.

 Courts decide preliminary questions that concern a witness’s qualifications and the admissibility of evidence.
 FED.
 R. EVID.
 104(a).
 Courts assess a nonexclusive list of factors to determine whether scientific expert testimony is reliable.
 Id. (advisory committee notes, 2000 amendments); Daubert v.
 Merrell Dow Pharm., 509 U.S. 579, 593-94 (1993).
 These factors include: (1) whether others can or have objectively tested the expert’s technique or theory; (2) whether the technique or theory has been subject of peer review and publication; (3) the known or potential error rate of the technique or theory when applied; (4) the existence and maintenance of standards and controls; and (5) whether the scientific community has generally accepted the technique or theory.
 FED.
 R. EVID.
 702 (advisory committee notes, 2000 amendments); Daubert, 509 U.S. 593-94.